1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible entities include community-based ambulatory patient care centers that operate a primary care residency program.
+Search similar grants →According to the current listing, eligibility includes: Eligible entities include community-based ambulatory patient care centers that operate a primary care residency program.
 Specific examples of eligible entities include, but are not limited to: • Federally qualified health centers, as defined in section 1905(l)(2)(B) of the Social Security Act • Community mental health centers, as defined in section 1861(ff)(3)(B) of the Social Security Act • Rural health clinics, as defined in section 1861(aa) of the Social Security Act • Health centers operated by the Indian Health service, an Indian tribe, or tribal organization, or an urban Indian organization, as defined in section 4 of the Indian Health Care Improvement Act • An entity receiving funds under Title X of the Public Health Service Act.
 In addition, the eligible entity must be listed as the institutional sponsor by the relevant accrediting body, including the Accreditation Council for Graduate Medical Education (ACGME) or the Council on Dental Accreditation (CODA).
 Federally Recognized Indian Tribal Government and Native American Organizations may apply if they are otherwise eligible.
 Eligible applicant types include: Other, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Nonprofit Organization, For-Profit Organization, Local, Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program